Vashon Island High School

 Vashon Island High School (VHS) is a public high school located on Vashon Island, Washington.
 Vashon Island High School, a part of the Vashon Island School District, is the only high school to serve the island.

 VHS runs 9th through 12th grade.
-The school has two language courses available: French and Spanish.
-VHS puts on three plays a year within the three drama classes; Theater Arts I, II and Musical Theater.
-VHS also has a band which puts on three concerts, including a Christmas concert and a Pops concert.
+VHS puts on three plays a year within the three drama classes: Theater Arts I, Theater Arts II, and Musical Theater.
+VHS also has a band which puts on three concerts, including a Christmas concert and a pops concert.
 The band also competes at a band competition at Stadium High School.
 The school's athletic mascot is the Pirates.

 Campus

 In 2018, some of the restroom facilities were to be converted into gender-neutral ones.

 Despite being accessible only by ferries, VHS has a large number of off-island commuter students who come from West Seattle, the Kitsap Peninsula (predominantly from Port Orchard), and Tacoma.

 Awards and recognition

+In 2024 Vashon Island High School was named the 10th best high school in Washington State by US News rankings.

 Vashon Island High School was a 2013 Washington Achievement Award winner for Overall Excellence and High Improvement.

 The school was named a national Blue Ribbon School in 2008.